leozhangcs/leozhangcs.github.io/_pages/research.md

 - Genetic Algorithms-->

 My current research interests focus on __Trustworthy AI__ and __Applied Cryptography__.
+I used to work on _Chaotic Cryptography_ (inactive since 2014) and _Compressed Sensing Secrecy_ (inactive since 2016).
 The word cloud on the right summarizes my current research focuses.

 The complete list of my publications can be found [here]({{site.baseurl}}/research/fullList) or on [my Google Scholar profile](https://scholar.google.com/citations?user=JK21OM0AAAAJ).